How Screw Material Selection Impacts Electrical Appliance Efficiency and Durability

 1. Conductivity

 Electrical appliances rely on the efficient flow of electrical current to function optimally.
 The conductivity of the screw material determines how well it allows electricity to pass through.
-Materials with high electrical conductivity, such as copper or aluminum alloys, minimize energy loss during transmission.
+Materials with high electrical conductivity, such as copper screws or aluminum screws, minimize energy loss during transmission.
 Proper screw material selection ensures minimal resistance and maximizes the overall electrical efficiency of the appliance.

 Reading more: